Nonviolent Communication is about more than what you say.

 Our sliding scale is intended to make this program accessible to people of a wide range of income levels.
 Please choose an amount that reflects your ability to contribute.
 People who contribute at the top of the sliding scale support our ability to offer spaces at a cost below the bottom of the sliding scale to those who would otherwise be unable to participate.

-Scholarships and youth rates (24 and younger) available.
+Scholarships and youth rates (24 and younger) are available.
 Details below.

 Please download and read the BIP Info Packet before applying.